Labyrinths & Liontaurs

 An intelligent item starts as a permanent item or a casting item, to which sentience is added.
 That foundation item may be an item from the existing rules, or a "homebrew" item made by the creator.
 Unlike most magic items, intelligent items can activate their own powers without waiting for a command word from you.
 Intelligent items act during your turn in the initiative order.
 They typically take only a standard action.

 When you find or create an intelligent item, it may offer you the choice to soul-bond it immediately, not during the usual leveling-up process.
 This depends primarily on your interactions with the item and its judgement of your character and your potential as an effective wielder.
-If you do bond with it, you lose all other soul-bonds immediately.
-When you gain experience thereafter, you do so as a person who has soul-bonded one item.
+Intelligent items with ego under 11 (see below) require a soul-link, but do not require breaking all others.
+If its ego is 11 or higher, the item does require that you break all other soul-links.
+The impact of the new soul-link on your experience points gained is immediate.

 Designing an Intelligent Item